stan-hua/stan-hua.github.io/content/authors/admin/_index.md

-Having migrated from the Philippines, his first year of university was filled with new experiences, encounters,  independence, new habits for studying and living, and a greater hunger to learn.
-Currently, he is working under the  <a href="http://www.tyrrell4innovation.ca"> **Tyrrell4Innovation Lab** </a> to understand the use of data science, statistics and deep learning in the field of medical imaging.
+Having migrated from the Philippines in 2019, my first year of university was filled with new experiences, encounters, independence, new habits for studying and living, and a greater hunger to learn.
+Currently, I am doing research  under <a href="http://www.tyrrell4innovation.ca">Prof. Pascal Tyrrell </a>, where I am learning about the use of data science, statistics and deep learning in the field of medicine and medical imaging.
+Particularly, my project extends a previous study that sought to understand the impact of dataset heterogeneity on model training.

-He hopes to pursue the field of personalized medicine and/or molecular biology using deep learning methods.
+In the future, I hope to continue working at the intersection of data science and molecular biology/personalized medicine.

 ---

-**LANGUAGES**:  <span class="smaller">[Python, R, Unix, SQL, HTML, CSS, MATLAB]</span>
+**LANGUAGES**:  <span class="smaller">[Python, R, Shell Script, SQL, HTML, CSS, LaTeX, MATLAB]</span>

-<span class="libraries">***Python Libraries***:</span>  <span class="smaller">[pandas, numpy, matplotlib, tensorflow, keras, sklearn, PIL, cv2, ast, xgboost, lightgbm, category_encoders, tkinter]</span>
+<span class="libraries">***Python Libraries***:</span>  <span class="smaller">[pandas, numpy, matplotlib, tensorflow, keras, sklearn, PIL, cv2, ast, xgboost, lightgbm, tkinter]</span>

 <span class="libraries">***R Libraries***:</span>  <span class="smaller">[rvest, ggplot2, tidyverse, dplyr, blogdown, knitr, shiny, flexdashboard]</span>